jrief/django-formset/docs/source/geographic-data.rst

 The ``GeoMapWidget`` inherits from :class:`django.forms.widgets.Textarea` class and hence accepts all of its attributes.
 In addition, it accepts these attributes:

-* ``controls_topleft``, ``controls_topright``, ``controls_bottomleft``, ``controls_bottomright``:
+.. rubric:: ``controls_topleft``, ``controls_topright``, ``controls_bottomleft``, ``controls_bottomright``

 If set, each of these attributes must be a list of instances of a class inheriting from :class:`formset.geomap.controls.ControlElement`.
 They are used to specify an editor for a geographic data structure.
 Currently these editors are implemented:

-  :class:`formset.geomap.controls.PointEditor`, :class:`formset.geomap.controls.PolylineEditor`,
+* :class:`formset.geomap.controls.PointEditor`
+* :class:`formset.geomap.controls.PolylineEditor`
-  :class:`formset.geomap.controls.PolygonEditor` and
+* :class:`formset.geomap.controls.PolygonEditor`
-  :class:`formset.geomap.controls.MultiPolygonEditor`.
+* :class:`formset.geomap.controls.MultiPolygonEditor`

 Each of these editors can be used to add, edit and remove the corresponding geographic data structures.
 Editors can also be grouped together by putting them inside a list.

+.. rubric:: Geometry Editor Attributes

-* If the same editor is used multiple times, the attribute ``identifier`` must specify a string which is unique for all control elements used in the ``GeoMapWidget``.
+If the same editor is used multiple times, the attribute ``identifier`` must specify a string which is unique for all control elements.
 It is used as prefix in the ``id`` record inside the GeoJSON data structure.

-* Each editor can accept an optional custom icon for the control button.
+Each editor can accept an optional custom icon for the control button.
 The attribute is named ``add_button_icon``.
 If unset, a default icon is used.
 If a custom icon is specified, it must be a string containing the path to an SVG file located in a templates folder.

-* Each editor can accept an optional custom icon for the delete button appearing in the popup.
+Each editor can accept an optional custom icon for the delete button appearing in the popup.
 The attribute is named ``delete_button_icon``.
 If unset, a default icon is used.
 If a custom icon is specified, it must be be a string containing the path to an SVG file located in a templates folder.

+.. rubric:: :class:`formset.geomap.controls.PointEditor`

-* :class:`formset.geomap.controls.PointEditor` can accept an optional custom marker symbol for the geographic data structure.
-The attribute is named ``marker``.
-If unset the default marker symbol is used.
-The marker must be specfied through a dictionary containing the following keys:
+This editor looks for an optional custom marker symbol inside the Django template folders.
+The path of this template is ``geomap/markers/{identifier}.json``, where ``{identifier}`` is the string specified in the ``identifier`` attribute of the ``PointEditor``.
+If this template is not found, the default marker symbol is used.
+The marker must be specified through a dictionary containing the following keys:

 * ``iconUrl``: A string containing the path to an image file located in a static folder.
 * ``iconSize``: A list of two integers specifying the width and height of the icon in pixels.
 * ``iconAnchor``: A list of two integers specifying the point of the icon which will correspond to the marker's location.
 The coordinates are given in pixels relative to the top left corner of the icon image.
 * ``popupAnchor``: A list of two integers specifying the point from which popups will "open", relative to the icon anchor.
 The coordinates are given in pixels relative to the top left corner of the icon image.

+.. rubric:: Limit Number of Entities

-* Each editor can accept an optional minimum- and maximum number of entities to be added.
+Each editor can accept an optional minimum- and maximum number of entities to be added.
 They are named ``min_markers`` and ``max_markers`` for the :class:`formset.geomap.controls.PointEditor`, ``min_polylines`` and ``max_polylines`` for the :class:`formset.geomap.controls.PolylineEditor`, ``min_polygons`` and ``max_polygons`` for the :class:`formset.geomap.controls.PolygonEditor` and :class:`formset.geomap.controls.MultiPolygonEditor`.
 If unset no limit is enforced.
 If a minimum number is specified, the user must add at least that many entities, otherwise the form is considered as invalid.
 If a maximum number is specified, the user cannot add more than that many entities.

+.. rubric:: Attach Custom Form Dialogs

-* Each editor can accept an optional list of form dialogs to be attached to each of its entities.
+Each editor can accept an optional list of form dialogs to be attached to each of its entities.
 The attribute is named ``dialog_forms``.
 If unset, no extra form dialogs are attached to the given editor.
 This list must contain instances of a class inheriting from :class:`formset.geomap.dialogs.GeoMapDialogForm`.

-* Classes inheriting from :class:`formset.geomap.dialogs.GeoMapDialogForm` must specify a member string named ``extension``.
+Classes inheriting from :class:`formset.geomap.dialogs.GeoMapDialogForm` must specify a member string named ``extension``.
 This string is used to identify the ``properties`` record in the GeoJSON data structure and must be unique accross all form dialogs attached to the ``GeoMapWidget``.

 Implementation Details